16. Bike Salinas: What to Do in the Monterey County Seat

 Art and music in Salinas

 The mural below appears in Oldtown Salinas, on the exterior wall at Grapes and Grain, 385 Salinas Street.
-But there are so many more beautiful murals all about town depicting life in Salinas.
-For now, this old Monterey County Weekly story by Richard Pitnick gives you a start; ask me for more.
+But there are so many more beautiful murals all about town.
+Back in 1999, a 5/27 Monterey County Weekly story by Richard Pitnick, “Murals tell colorful, informal stories about Latino history,” was a first intro for many visitors in locating these community treasures.
+The Weekly’s Walter Ryce updated that 6/5/14 in his “Wherefore Art Thou,” which pointed out a variety of “unexpected art” around Salinas and other Monterey County locations.

 Check out the Old Town Salinas First Fridays Art Walk (831-435-4636) where you’ll be part of scenes like the one below….